-You’re in the best possible plan,” or “You’re stuck in this plan.
+“You’re in the best possible plan,” or “You’re stuck in this plan.
 I don’t have a way to move you, but guess what?
 On October 15th I’m going to come by and see you.
 We’ll move you then.”

 Adding Final Expense Prospects To Medicare Advantage

-Let’s say they are currently doing 12 appointments a week off of 25 leads for the sake of a general example.
-Maybe they see two to three leads a day.
+Let’s say they are doing 12 appointments a week off of 25 leads for the sake of a general example.
+Maybe they see two to three appointments a day.

 It’s going to be a tough sell in that scenario.
 I can’t say for certain, “Hey, you’re going to sell one out of every two,” because their lead could already be in a good plan.

 There’s no way to really know until you get out there and bring out the “By the way,” and do an analysis of what they’ve got.

 I have to make sure I’m going to help them with their problem, but I also have to make sure the doctors are in-network and medications are in the formulary.
 I have to make sure to do my homework.

-DD: I guess the point is I know as a guy that’s strictly final expense that 9 out of 10 of my buyers, just the people who buy, are all on Medicare and the vast majority of them are on Advantage plans.
+DD: I guess the point is I know as a guy that’s strictly selling final expense that 9 out of 10 of my buyers, just the people who buy, are all on Medicare and the vast majority of them are on Advantage plans.